flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 diagnosed by finding the related system.
 If displayed work the ECAM Actions, if successful you may [recover to normal law](Recovering-to-Normal-Law).

 If not, the decision on how to proceed is dependent on many factors, primarily what sort of failure you're experiencing and what stage of flight you're in.
 The "STS" Page in the ECAM can help find out what systems are working or not.
-Should the "LAND ASAP" ECAM Warning be displayed the plane has to be landed as quickly and safely as possible, otherwise it's your call as the capitan to decide, diverting, returning or pressing on, in any case the rest of the flight will take full concentration and a lot of airmanship.
+Should the "LAND ASAP" ECAM Warning be displayed, the plane has to be landed as quickly and safely as possible; Otherwise it's your call as the captain to decide, diverting, returning or pressing on, in any case, the rest of the flight will take full concentration and a lot of airmanship.

 After working the issue, you can try turning the Autopilot back on, flight crews usually try to get the Autopilot working again to free up the "Pilot Flying" for other tasks on the flight deck.
 !!! warning "Real Life and Online ATC Considerations"